sdillingham/portfolio/src/pages/blog/heros-journey/index.md

 > “The basic motif of the hero journey [is] leaving one condition, finding the source of life to bring you forth in a richer or more mature or other condition.“

 Campbell identified the hero's journey as a common template across all mythological traditions.
 It's an archetype that helps illuminate a path for humanity to follow when faced with inevitable challenges.
 Following the path of the hero's journey transforms our fear into a state of heightened connectedness and fullness of potential.

+For Campbell, the transformation happens when the hero crosses the threshold of adventure, venturing deep into the unknown, slaying beasts and uncovering new knowledge or powers that they then share with the world by crossing back over the threshold and giving their "boon" back to their community.